lyndametref/DatascienceCoursera/02_notes.md

 #Week4

 #Other
-R is a one based indexing system!
+*R is a one based indexing system!
+*vapply() allows you to specify the format explicitly.
+If the | result doesn't match the format you specify, vapply() will throw an error